 - On the Settings page, look for the heading that says Region for Search Results.

-- Choose the region you like from the drop-down menu and tap Save to change Google Search location.
+- Choose the region you like from the drop-down menu and tap Save to change your Google Search location.